5 Ways to Keep an Eye on an In-Home Caregiver

 You’ve probably heard this a million times: trust your gut.
 If something feels wrong, investigate further.
 Don’t dismiss your uneasiness as nothing or paranoia.

-Listen openly and without judgement so they’ll be more likely to confide in you.
+Listen openly, and without judgment, so they’ll be more likely to confide in you.

-Even with older adults who might complain because they don’t want to have a caregiver around, you’ll likely be able to tell the difference between regular complaints or signs of problems.
+Even with older adults who might complain because they don’t want to have a caregiver around, you’ll likely be able to tell the difference between regular complaints and signs of problems.

 If anything they say sounds odd or suspicious, take it seriously and investigate further.